CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 git push
 ```

 and watch the magic happen in the `Actions` tab of your GitHub page!
-After the build has been completed, you should also see that files have been added to the `$web` container in your Azure Portal.
+After the build has been completed, you should also see that files have been added to the `$web` blob in your Azure Portal.
 But most importantly, your website should now be accessible on your custom domain!
 Open your browser and go to `www.yourdomain.com` to see the result.
 It could take some time for the content to be updated in the CDN (maybe an hour).

 # 4. Setting up a custom domain on Azure CDN {#customdomain}